WRK2025-Pedidos/WRK2025-PEDIDOS/doc/README.md

 ---
 ## · Swagger UI

-After starting the app, browse: http://localhost:8080/swagger-ui.html to explore and test the API.
+After starting the app, browse : http://localhost:8080/swagger-ui.html to explore and test the API.